Cork South-Central (Dáil constituency): 1998 by-election

-Following the death of Fine Gael TD Hugh Coveney, a by-election was held on 23 October 1998.
+Fine Gael TD Hugh Coveney died on 14 March 1998.
+A by-election to fill the vacancy was held on 23 October 1998.
 It was won by the Fine Gael candidate Simon Coveney, son of the deceased TD.

 1997 general election

 1994 by-election

-Following the resignation of Progressive Democrats TD Pat Cox after his election to the European Parliament, a by-election was held on 10 November 1994.
-It was won by the Fine Gael candidate Hugh Coveney.
+Progressive Democrats TD Pat Cox resigned as a TD on 19 July 1994 following his re-election to the European Parliament.
+A by-election to fill the vacancy was held on 10 November 1994.